jamesward/play2bars/ARTICLE.md

     play ~test

 You can keep both the `~run` and `~test` commands running in the background.
-This allows you to quickly test the application from both programmatic `specs2` tests and from manual browser tests.
+This allows you to quickly test the application from both programmatic unit / functional tests and from manual browser tests.

 Creating Bars From a Web Form